 In other words, we based these interventions not on loosey-goosey ideas about “communication” blah blah blah and “be vulnerable” blah blah blah.
 Instead, we combined our 50 years professional experience with the research-based evidence about what works.

 Make no mistake: We focus on the practical as well as the emotional.
 Both are equally important.
 Why?
 Because emotional intimacy fails to flourish (or resuscitate!) when household chores are neglected, the budget is busted, and important commitments forgotten.

 A Bit Of Back Story

 Three times, the publisher asked me to produce a guide for mental-health professionals, for helping ADHD-challenged couples.
 Twice, I declined.
 I simply couldn’t afford even more pro bono work.
 Typically, it’s academics who write these professional guides.
 (You know, people with salaries and an expectation to publish.)

-By the third request, my week had been particularly peppered with hearing from too many couples still struggling mightily, despite weekly therapy.
+By the third request, my week had been particularly peppered with stories from too many couples still struggling mightily, despite weekly therapy.
 Sometimes for years!
 It only magnified the chorus I’d heard for 20 years.

 That is to say, I weakened.
 I tentatively agreed—dependent upon psychologist Arthur L. Robin, PhD, agreeing to join me.
 We’ve co-presented at conferences for years on this topic.
 Bless him; he agreed.
 (You can read our bios here.)

 Four years later, it’s here!
 With its debut, Routledge Press named Dr. Robin and I January Authors of the Month:

 Top Experts Praise Adult ADHD-Focused Couple Therapy

 Top experts in the fields of general couple therapy and Adult ADHD have lavished praise upon this comprehensive, pragmatic guide.

 These experts include psychologists Harville Hendrix, Douglas K. Snyder, Russell Barkley, Stephen Hinshaw, Mark Stein, and Linda Pfiffner as well as physicians Patricia Quinn, Lily Hechtman, Philip Asherson, and Martin Kutscher and educator and non-profit director Andrea Bilbow, OBE.
 Click here to read the full endorsements and learn more about these experts.